vinopaldimit/reviews-site/README.md

 	- content
 	- desc (used in reviews)
 	- constructor
+		- one that isn't used except for testing
+		- one with more variables passed through
 	- accessor methods
-	- ideas to add:
-		- date
+	- tags stored in an array
-		- tags (STRETCH GOAL)
+	- tagString variable to display tags on view
-		- image description and caption
 - ReviewRepository (FINISHED)
 	- stores reviews in a map
 	- get collection